jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 - Cancel a ride request

-*Note*: A commercial ride sharing product like Uber or Lyft of course allows users and drivers to perform more tasks, but let's be honest, either Uber or Lyft has thousands of software engineers, but you only have one week to work on this assignment, so let's simplify the tasks.
+*Note*: A commercial ride sharing product like Uber or Lyft of course allows users and drivers to perform more tasks, but let's be honest, Uber/Lyft has thousands of software engineers, but you only have one person and only have one week to work on this assignment, so let's simplify the tasks.

 ## Input Files